Lovely-Things/my-first-website/README.md

 that are covered in the different **streams** in the **Full Stack Developer course**

 # USAGE
-Use it by clicking on the image or the link under the image to go to the *Wikipedia* page that describes the chosen technology in detail.
+Use it by clicking on the image or the link under the image to go to the *Wikipedia* page which describes the chosen technology in detail.